Email Marketing Metrics

 Understanding when your customers are engaging with your emails can prove very helpful for campaign timing and getting better conversion rates.
 You should send emails when customers are ready to open them, which can vary a lot from individual to individual.
 But even aggregated results can show you where there’s room for improvement.

 This metric shows how many customers, out of all those that received an email, clicked on the content.
 This is essentially reporting on two things at once – how many customers opened an email and how many out of those clicked.
-It is mostly useful at evaluating the overall success of a campaign and comparing the performance of different campaigns.
+It is mostly useful for evaluating the overall success of a campaign and comparing the performance of different campaigns.

 Low CTR might mean two things: either the customers were not convinced to open the email, or they opened it but weren’t convinced to click through.
 To help you understand which case you’re dealing with, you need to overlay this metric with the Click-to-Open rate, which we describe next.
 A great CTR to aim for is 4%+, although on average brands typically see something just under 3%.